 If Court proceedings are issued which are undefended, a County Court Judgment for the monies due and/or a declaration that the service charges are payable will be requested from the Court within 14 to 28 days after court papers have been served on the tenant.

 If the Court proceedings are defended, we will consider the merits of the defence relied upon by the tenant.
-If the tenant’s complaint relates to the reasonableness of the charges levied, then usually this particular issue will need to be determined by the Leasehold Valuation Tribunal rather than a County Court.
+If the tenant’s complaint relates to the reasonableness of the charges levied, then usually this particular issue will need to be determined by the First-tier Tribunal (Property Chamber) rather than a County Court.

 How long does it take?